2024 Cryptocurrency Adoption and Sentiment Report

 • Dogecoin:– DOGE doesn’t have halvings like BTC, but the same industry-leading 256-bit encryption technique secures it.

 • Cardano: ADA has been an ETH competitor since adding smart contracts in September 2021.
-In 2024, the project plans to formalize its governance ideals as smart contract code.
+In 2024, the project plans to formalize its governance ideals as a smart contract code.

 Crypto Portfolio Performance and Public Perception